kirklikecaptain/afistfulofvinyl/README.md

-# A Fistful of Vinyl - Website Stack
+# A Fistful of Vinyl

-## CMS

-A Strapi content management system and backend.

-## Frontend
+## Website

-A Next.js application and frontend.
+A Next.js application